PawelMarchel01/ML-algorithms-step-by-step-implementations/README.md

 # ML-algorithms-implementations
-Step-by-step implementation of individual ML algorithms along with a comparison of operation with the ready-made implementation from sklearn
+Step-by-step implementation of individual ML algorithms along with a comparison of operation with the ready-made implementation from sklearn.

 1. **Logistic regression**: